SAP-samples/teched2024-IN280/exercises/ex2/README.md

 ```
 4. Once you have decided on your SQl statment, then use tht "Create Table" button to run the SQL statment.
 This would then create your table in your database.
 <br>![](/exercises/ex2/images/02_02_0010.png)

+5. Go to the Home screen of SAP Cloud Integration.
+Click on "Monitor" and then "Integrations and API".
+Select the tile called "Security Material".
+6. Select the Runtime as "All" on the top of the right pane.
+Then use the "Create" drop down menu and select "User Credentials".
+7. Create a credentials for storing the Snowflake basic authentication details.
+Remember this name.

 ## Exercise 2.2 Create external stage using AWS S3